Cryptoc1/metamaker/BATCH.md

 	$ ls */*.mp4 >> metamaker.batch

 This will enter all the mp4s into seperate lines in plain-text.
 From there all I have to do is enter the IMDb id for the movie followed by a colon before the path to each movie.
-(See example.batch for more info)
+(See example.batch for more info about syntax)